 In the case of venue management software, who wouldn’t want that?

 Data migration—which may seem like an obvious course of action or even a necessity—is not as seamless, cost-effective, or necessary as one might believe.
 If not carefully considered, it can actually result in utter frustration and an extremely poor use of your time and money.

 The reality of data migration is this: there is almost never an “out-of-the-box” way to do it.
 Every system has different ways of storing data and mapping information.
-This means that most data migrations become custom development work, which can be very expensive.
-From a software development standpoint, it can be frustrating to encounter an organization who expects a data migration but hasn’t thought through what they wish to achieve from it, or weighed the cost and benefits.
+This means that most data migrations become custom development work, which can be very expensive and time-consuming.
+With this in mind, it’s important for your organization to think through the goals of such an undertaking and weigh the costs and benefits to your venue.

 1. How “good” is the data in your former system?

 If the quality of the data in that system yields problems, bringing the problematic data over to a new system would simply transfer the issues (i.e old records, duplicates, etc).
 Essentially, you’d be paying additional money to encounter the same inaccuracies and frustrations.